kumahq/kuma-website/app/_src/policies/meshtrace.md

 This is especially useful when you want traces to never leave a world region, or a cloud, for example.

 In this example, we have two zones `east` and `west`, each of these with their own Zipkin collector: `east.zipkincollector:9411/api/v2/spans` and `west.zipkincollector:9411/api/v2/spans`.
-We want dataplane proxies in each zone to only send traces to their local collector.
+We want data plane proxies in each zone to only send traces to their local collector.

-To do this, we use a `TargetRef` kind value of `MeshSubset` to filter which dataplane proxy a policy applies to.
+To do this, we use a `TargetRef` kind value of `MeshSubset` to filter which data plane proxy a policy applies to.

 {% tabs meshtrace-region useUrlFragment=false %}
 {% tab meshtrace-region Universal %}